mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/index.md

 Federation, in this context, means that a central location (Kommander) hosts and pushes common configurations to all Kubernetes clusters, or a pre-defined subset group under Kommander management.
 That pre-defined subset group of Kubernetes clusters is called a **Project**.

-**Projects** provides central IT and business units the following benefits:
+**Projects** provide central IT and business units the following benefits:

 - Deploying consistent configurations and services to clusters.
 - Sharing Kubernetes clusters among several teams.
 - Coordinating access to Kubernetes Cluster Federation (KubeFed) from Kommander for multiple clusters.

 Kommander allows you to manually or dynamically (using labels) select the Kubernetes clusters associated with a project.
-**Projects** supports configmaps management, continuous deployments, secrets, services, quotas, and role-based access control by leveraging federated resources.
+**Projects** support configmaps management, continuous deployments, secrets, services, quotas, and role-based access control by leveraging federated resources.

 ## Projects namespace